What NuvaRing contains:

 Following a blood clot recovery is not always complete.
 Very occasionally serious permanent disabilities may occur or the blood clot may even be fatal.

-Breast cancer has been found slightly more often in women using combined pills, but it is not known whether this is caused by the treatment.
+In studies with the combined pill, breast cancer has been found slightly more often in women using combined pills, but it is not known whether this is caused by the treatment.
 For example, it may be that tumours are found more in women on combined pills because they are examined by the doctor more often.
 The increased occurrence of breast cancer becomes gradually less after stopping the combined pill, so that 10 years after stopping the extra risk has gone.

 It is important to regularly check your breasts and you should contact your doctor if you feel any lump.
 You should also tell your doctor if a close relative has, or ever had breast cancer (see section 2.2 Warnings and precautions).